hashicorp/vault/website/source/docs/auth/token.html.md

   <dt>Description</dt>
   <dd>
     Revokes the token used to call it and all child tokens.
-    When the token is revoked, all secrets generated with it are also revoked.
+    When the token is revoked, all dynamic secrets generated with it are also revoked.
   </dd>

   <dt>Method</dt>